 Any kind of head injury could cause severe physical impairments.
-A head injury can occur when you slip and fall or if you’re hit in the head with any kind of object.
+A head injury can occur if you’re hit in the head with any kind of object.

 Sports and activities that engage the head in any capacity often result in the most head injuries, but you need to keep in mind that any activity could result in a head injury of some kind.

 The injury could be one that occurs to any area of the head, such as the skull, scalp or brain.
 Any kind of force that the body receives can be enough to shift the brain, resulting in an injury that could lead to a coma, stroke or other conditions.

 Injuries could result in a bruise that develops on the brain or fluid building on the brain that would need to be drained.
 If the injury results in a fracture of the skull, then there could be small pieces of the skull embedded in the brain.

 If you were injured in an accident with a brain injury, contact our attorneys today for a free case review.

 It’s important to be able to recognize signs and symptoms of head injury in adults so that you know how to treat them and when to seek medical attention.